R-C137/R-C137/README.md

 I'm **Shaun**, a **self-taught Unity programmer** with **7+ years of experience**.
 I love tackling on challenges, creating complex solutions, and bringing ideas to life.

 I specialize in **freelance Unity development**, mostly on **back-end systems**, but I can work effective with UI and front-end systems.
-I’m always looking for exciting new projects to collaborate on.
+I’m always looking for new and exciting projects to collaborate on.

 ### 🔭 Currently Working On
 - [C's Utils](https://github.com/R-C137/CsUtils): A Unity library providing QOL additions to developers.